Regulations relating to conducting petroleum activities (the activities regulations)

 The emergency preparedness against acute pollution shall cover the ocean, coast and beach zones.
 In sufficient time before the planned start of an activity that can result in pollution or the risk of pollution, the operator shall submit the results from the environmental risk and emergency preparedness analyses, cf. Section 17 of the Management Regulations, as well as a description, based on the performed environmental risk and emergency preparedness analyses, of how the planned emergency preparedness against acute pollution is safeguarded.
 Where the emergency preparedness is related to activities as mentioned in Section 25 of the Management Regulations, Section 26 of the Management Regulations applies.

-The Climate and Pollution Agency can, in special cases, set more detailed requirements for establishing this emergency preparedness.
+The Norwegian Environment Agency can, in special cases, set more detailed requirements for establishing this emergency preparedness.

 When cooperating on shared use of different operators' emergency preparedness resources as mentioned in Section 21, second subsection of the Framework Regulations, the cooperation shall be regulated by agreement and the emergency preparedness based on area emergency preparedness analyses, cf. also Section of these regulations.

 When using vessels and mobile facilities registered in a national ship register, the operator shall coordinate its own and the contractor's emergency preparedness plans, cf. Section 20, first subsection of the Framework Regulations.

 The operator shall ensure that the emergency preparedness is coordinated with the public rescue service and the rest of the national health service, so that the chain of action for rescued, ill or injured personnel is coherent and professionally sound, cf. Section 20, second subsection of the Framework Regulations.

 The emergency preparedness organisation shall be robust, so that it is able to handle hazard and accident situations in an efficient manner.